Statute Law Revision Act 1894: Section 3 - Substituted repeals

-This section provided that the Second Schedule to this Act was to be substituted for so much of the Statute Law Revision (No. 2) Act 1888 and of the Statute Law Revision Act 1892 as related to the Small Debt (Scotland) Act 1837 and to the 4 & 5 Vict c 10, and that the said Statute Law Revision Acts were to be read and construed accordingly.
+This section provided that the Second Schedule to this Act was to be substituted for so much of the Statute Law Revision (No. 2) Act 1888 and of the Statute Law Revision Act 1892 as related to the Small Debt (Scotland) Act 1837 and to 4 & 5 Vict. c.
+10, and that the said Statute Law Revision Acts were to be read and construed accordingly.

 This section was repealed by section 1 of, and the Schedule to, the Statute Law Revision Act 1908.

 Schedules

 Both Schedules were repealed by section 1 of, and the Schedule to, the Statute Law Revision Act 1908.